Mental illness in ancient Rome: Others

 The Roman satirist Juvenal complained about the noise of the city making it difficult to sleep, causing insomnia.
 Pervasive insomnia throughout ancient Rome resulted in numerous deaths.
-The Roman name for sleep deprivation was tormentum vigilae, or "waking torture."
 They used sleep deprivation to torture criminals and prisoners.
 Sleepwalking was associated with evil spirits.

 Roman men could often develop hypochondriasis due to their tendency to discuss and pay attention to medical matters.
 Eating disorders were considered to be problematic by the Romans.
 Galen defines two conditions, lichneia, which was a craving for sweets, and gastrimargia, which is bulimia nervosa.
 A possible ancient example of anorexia nervosa, an eating disorder characterized by extremely limited consumption of food, involved a Roman saint named Blaesilla.
 She was a disciple of Jerome.
 She practiced fasting, eventually succumbing to her hunger and dying at the age of 20.

 Ancient writers mention people who faked mental illnesses to escape responsibilities.
 In the modern day, deliberately feigning a mental illness for attention is known as factitious disorder imposed on self.
 If done for financial or personal gain, it is known as malingering.
 If done with a motive on others, it is known as Factitious disorder imposed on another.

 Ancient writers, such as Homer, Hippocrates, and Aretaeus, noticed an individual with intense emotions, impulsive behavior, extreme anger, depression, and mania.
 These symptoms are reminiscent of Borderline personality disorder, a Cluster B personality disorder characterized by unstable relationships, strong emotions, and impulsive behavior.